JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

 * querying fields whether top level, nested, array etc

 `json` characteristics:
 * stores an exact copy of the input
     * makes it faster to store
     * ordering and even white spaces are respected
-        * repeated keys are respected (but only last one will be the *"working one"*)
+    * repeated keys are respected (but only last one will be the ***"working one"*** for querying purposes)
 * needs reparsing for functions to process the input
     * makes it a little slower to work with
 * no indexing support

 `jsonb` characteristics:
 * stores a decomposed binary format of the original input
     * makes it a bit slower to store due to the preprocessing before insert
     * makes it significantly faster to work with as it does not need to be reparsed
 * can be indexed
 * ordering of fields is not respected, white space is trimmed
 * repeated keys are not kept, just the last one is kept

 these are **`C-R-U-C-I-A-L`** differences to take into consideration when choosing a data type over the other, and they can have some saying in the way we decide our data structures.